Higgs/Amplitude Mode Dynamics From Holography: Discussion

 From a slightly different angle, in \cite{Donos:2021pkk} we used the Crnkovic-Witten current to obtain the dissipative terms in the constitutive relations for the electric current in the superfluid phase at zero charge density.
 Even though that setup is simple due to the non-mixing of the normal and the superfluid components, it can be seen as a proof of principle in extracting the transport coefficients of holographic theories.We expect that the techniques we have developed here and in \cite{Donos:2021pkk} will be central in the directions outlined above and we wish to report more on these in the near future.

 Finally, it is necessary to make the connection between our results and the field theory approach on critical phenomena e.g. \cite{RevModPhys.49.435, Grossi:2021gqi, Rajagopal:1992qz}.
-We plan to report more on this connection in the near future \cite{toapp}.
+In particular, it would be very interesting to understand the role of our transport coefficient $\varpi$ in the framework of field theory.